 All the other resolutions were passed without discussion, and the formal AGM was closed.
 Then the Chairman allowed the questions that should have been part of the discussion on Item 1.

 A shareholder said that the Chairman had assured the meeting that the Government of Bangladesh was steadfast in its aim of generating electricity from coal.
 It was steadfast also in its failure.
 Had there been any change of attitude in the past year?
-GCM has offered the opportunity to generate electricity and raise living standards for years.
+GCM had offered the opportunity to generate electricity and raise living standards for years.
 Had the government changed its attitude?

 Michael Tang said this was a good question.
-In the past year or so the Government of Bangladesh had awarded a number of sizeable coal fired power plants to Chinese, Japanese and Indian entities.
+In the past year or so, the Government of Bangladesh had awarded a number of sizeable coal fired power plants to Chinese, Japanese and Indian entities.
 The government had continued to push forward its plan to power up the country.
 While GCM faced protracted delays with its project because of opposition in certain quarters, and the fact that it had become a political issue, in the last couple of months the Prime Minister had publicly promoted coal-fired power plants and open pit coal projects.
 She had made a live telecast to the nation referring to projects in Germany that encompass open pit coal projects that are larger than Phulbari.
 She was trying to convince detractors that open pit coal mining, if undertaken properly, would safeguard the environment.

 The shareholder suggested this was a 180 degree change of direction and the Chairman agreed, saying again that the Prime Minister of Bangladesh had gone on record to promote the Phulbari project.
-In late August she had had made a nationwide television broadcast where she held up images of open pit mines in Germany.
+In late August she had made a nationwide television broadcast where she had held up images of open pit mines in Germany.
 She said that coal fired power plants require affordable coal transport, and placing them close to the mine mouth or to a river is good.
 Supercritical plants emit 40% less carbon and sulphur than sub-critical plants.
 She stated that there were seven power plants in the North Rhine area of Germany, located close to open pit mines.
 People live in the area and they construct power plants there.
-There is a large hillock beside the mine where debris is dumped, and a lake in final area of pit which has been turned into tourist destination.
+There is a large hillock beside the mine where debris is dumped, and a lake in the final area of the pit which has been turned into a tourist destination.

 There was some laughter from activist shareholders when Michael Tang said that a lake in the final area of the pit had been turned into a tourist destination.